 Successful prediction of botanical compounds from plant material is largely dependent on the type of solvent used in the extraction procedure.
 Traditional healers use primarily water as the solvent but in the present study it was found that plant extracts in organic solvents provided more consistent antimicrobial activity.
-These observations can be rationalized in terms of the polarity of the compounds being extracted by each solvent and in addition to their intrinsic bioactivity by their ability to dissolve or diffuse in the different media used in the assay.
+These observations can be intrinsic bioactivity by their ability to dissolve or diffuse in the different media used in the assay.

-The results of the present study on the antimicrobial activities of various organic chemical extracts of leaf stem bark and root parts of the studied species against the colonial growth of four bacterial species and four fungal species are presented in Tables 1-6.
-The study revealed that generally the inhibitory activity is pathogenspecific and depends on the plant parts and solvents used for the extraction of secondary metabolites of inhibition property.

-For the species, Mimusops elengi almost all extracts of leaf, stem bark and root parts in general have the considerable antibacterial activity against the four bacterial species investigated (Tables 1-3).
-However, the leaf, stem bark and root parts of the ethyl acetate and methanol extracts were found to be effective against certain specific fungi (Tables 4-6).
+The results of the present study on the antimicrobial activities of various organic chemical extracts of leaf, stem and root parts of the studied species against the colonial growth of four bacterial species and four fungal species are presented in Tables 1-6.
+The plant parts and solvents used for the extraction of secondary metabolites of inhibition property.
+For the species, Senna tora almost all extracts of leaf, stem and root parts in general have the considerable antibacterial activity against the four bacterial species investigated (Tables 1-3).
+However, the leaf, stem and root parts of the ethyl acetate and methanol extracts were found to be effective against certain specific fungi (Tables 4-6).
 The overall study on antimicrobial activity reports that the studied plant species containing active compounds of inhibitory action substantially.
 The beneficial medicinal effects of this plant materials typically results from the combinations of secondary products present in this plant species.
 The heterogeneity of these secondary compounds in wild species is reported to be wide (Balandrinet al., 1985).
 Based on this concept, it is explained that this study species due to heterogeneity of secondary compounds owing to their wildness could be with higher antimicrobial activity.
 The higher antimicrobial activity of alcoholic extracts of the present study species may further indicates that the antimicrobial principles/chemical constituents which are either polar or non polar can be effectively extracted only through the organic solvent medium (Eseawi and Srour, 2000; Aiyelaagbeet al., 2007; Rahulet al., 2011; Sumairaet al., 2016).
 Many early studies also reported the effective inhibitory activity of alcoholic solvents against the growth of the pathogenic microbes (Thomas et al., 1999; Ates and Erdogrul, 2003; Salam et al., 2013; SubbaLakshmi; Pullaiah, 2015; Alothygiet al., 2016).
-The poor antimicrobial activity of some extracts might be attributed to the extracting capacity of solvent and the concentration of the active ingredients in the extracts (Akpomie and Olorungbon, 2011).Moreover, the effectiveness of plant extract against a particular pathogen is affected by various intrinsic and extrinsic factors (BalasahebShinde and YoginiRamkrishna, 2015).
+The poor antimicrobial activity of some extracts might be attributed to the extracting capacity of solvent and the concentration of the active ingredients in the (Akpomie Olorungbon. extracts and 2011).
+Moreover, the effectiveness of plant extract against a particular pathogen is affected by various intrinsic and extrinsic factors (BalasahebShinde and YoginiRamkrishna, 2015).

-From the present investigation, the results obtained confirm the therapeutic potency of the studied plant species of Pachamalai hills of Trichirappalli district, Mimusopselengi, prescribed in traditional medical practice by Malayali tribes.
+From the present investigation, the results obtained confirm the therapeutic potency of the studied plant species of is Shervarayan Hills (Yercaud), Salem District, Tamil Nadu in Medicinal Plant of Cassia tora (Senna tora)(Caesalpiniaceae), prescribed in traditional medical practice by Malayali tribes.
 Further, it supports the folkloric usage of this plant and suggests that their alcoholic extracts possess compounds of activity of inhibitory and they can be used as antimicrobial agents in new drugs for the therapy of infectious diseases caused by pathogens.
-The most active extracts can be subjected to therapeutic isolation of the antimicrobial compounds and undergo further pharmacological evaluation.
+The most active extracts can be subjected to isolation of the therapeutic antimicrobial compounds and undergo further pharmacological evaluation.